 A number of the security professionals justified their lack of planning by noting that their insurance covers financial losses from a cyberattack.
 That’s a bit like refusing to wear a seatbelt and saying, “It’s fine, I have health insurance.”
 Why would you want to expose yourself — or your organization — to unnecessary risk?

 Retail companies face more than financial losses when hackers infiltrate their networks and gain access to customer data.
 Hacked retailers will inevitably find themselves combating negative headlines and may lose the trust of their customers.
 No insurance covers that.

 Keep Your Data Safe

-Retailers should consider these four measures to prevent making news for the wrong reasons:
+Retailers should consider these three measures to prevent making news for the wrong reasons:

 1. Blocking and Tackling

 I cannot stress this point enough: Organizations must invest in security tools such as next-generation firewalls with features that include intrusion prevention, application visibility and control, and malware protection.
 Other products, such as next-generation endpoints, should be added to kiosks and point-of-sale (POS) systems to mitigate risk at the endpoint.
 Further, organizations must patch systems in a timely manner.
 Too often, I hear of organizations waiting a month or more to apply patches to known vulnerabilities.
 This is simply unacceptable.

 A custom penetration testing engagement provides retailers with a vivid illustration of the ways in which their networks are vulnerable to attack.
 During penetration testing, CDW’s solution architects perform a full-scale (but harmless) assault on a company’s systems, trying to gain access to the network in any way possible.
 This may involve replicating an organization’s wireless environment to see how many users connect to rogue access points, as well as attempts at social engineering; for example, dropping USB drives in an employee parking lot to test whether users will plug the unknown devices into company computers.